dmpeletronic/oplabfasttest/q2/README.md

     ./target/debug/prime_generator POSITION
  where POSITION is the index position N to look for the 5 p digits

-Run test cases:
+Run unit test cases:
- ./unittest
+    cargo test

 #### 1.3 Discussions

-The initial idea was to separate the prime numbers generation from the search for the requested position.
-This choice of two separated task for this question was evaluated because finding the Nth prime number can be a time consuming task, even when appling a lot of optimizations as described in this [link](https://levelup.gitconnected.com/how-to-find-the-nth-prime-number-c16dac27963).
-Doing so, we could optimize the search of the required Nth prime number.
+The initial idea was to separate the prime numbers generation from the search for the requested position into two diffrents applications.
+This choice was evaluated because finding the Nth prime number can be a time consuming task, even when appling a lot of optimizations as described in this [link](https://levelup.gitconnected.com/how-to-find-the-nth-prime-number-c16dac27963).
+Doing so, we could optimize the search of the required Nth prime number to an ordered lookup table.
-But, after doing some tests with Rust, we detected that it was taking less than 200ms to calculate them all.
-As there is no time restriction for the problem solution, we decided to keep calculating all the primes.
+But, after doing some tests with Rust, it was detected that it takes less than 200ms to calculate them all.
+As there is no time restriction for the problem solution, we decided to go with runtime calculation all the 10005 primes.

-Some interesting things about rust:
+Some interesting learning about rust:
  - cargo: a build system for rust instead of calling rustc
  - cargo new ProjName: create a new project (create Cargo.toml that defines and configures the project)
  - cargo build: builds the app into target/debug folder
  - cargo run: runs the builded app
  - cargo check: check if code will compile
+ - cargo test: compiles and runs unittest and integration tests